draftpilot/draftpilot/README.md

 `alias dpt="npx -y draftpilot@latest"`

 You can see all commands with `--help`.
-Most commands are used only for debugging purposes.

 After usage, configuration and temporary files will be generated in the `.draftpilot` folder.
-This folder can be inspected for partial output in case things go wrong.
+This folder can be inspected for partial output in case things go wrong, but should not be checked into git.

 ## Tips for use / Limitations

 Due to token limits, Draftpilot works on codebases with smaller files.
-If you have very large files, i.e. > 500 lines you may want to consider splitting them up if you want to work with them.
-In the future we will implement the ability to edit chunks of a file.
+If you have very large files, i.e. > 1000+ lines, Draftpilot will not be able to load as much context into the prompt.
+In the future we may support chunking file edits for large files.

-Draftpilot is not the best tool for large refactors - it will try to tell you so too.
+Draftpilot is not the best tool for large refactors.

 While you can give a vague request and hope it gets figured out, it's best to provide as much context as possible - which files to read & edit, and how you want the changes made.